Yokto13/Sphinx/README.md

 2 or 3 columns.

+Comma is the delimeter.

 The first row is a header that can contain pretty much anything but I use (Question, Answer, Stats).
-On each row, there is a question, followed byan answer and optionally stats.
+On each row, there is a question, followed by an answer and optionally stats.

-When you create questions just create a csv file with question-answer pairs.
+When you are creating question-pack just create a csv file with question-answer pairs.
 Stats are generated automatically when the corresponding checkbox is ticked when using the Sphinx.